gregology/gregology.github.io/_posts/2019-07-23-my-experience-with-the-australian-dva.md

 I really thought that I was past DVA bureaucracy and hoop jumping now that I was dealing directly with Incite Solutions.
 Unfortunately I was wrong.
 I have booked a the earliest available follow up appointment with my doctor on the 5th of December.

 > I've booked another appointment with my doctor on the 5th of December.
 In the meantime, can I please get some help.

+#### November 14th, 2019 (Day 240)

+Giorgia tried to push back on the DVA and got nowhere.
+She offered to chase the paperwork directly to save me another visit to the doctor.
+After 8 months of getting nowhere, I was really running out of energy dealing with the DVA so I appreciated Giorgia's efforts.

+> Hi Greg,
+>
+> I have spoken to DVA and unfortunately they require an updated medical certificate that reflects you are fit for vocational rehabilitation before we can submit the Initial Assessment and commence you on program.
+I apologise for the trouble.
+I am going to organise for a fax to be sent to Dr S as she only needs to amend the ‘Part B – Rehabilitation – Question 7’ section and I am hopeful she may be able to complete this before December 5th so you don’t have to wait for another appointment.
+Let me know your thoughts and whether you think she would respond to the fax from us?
+>
+> Warm regards,
+> Giorgia

+#### November 15th, 2019 (Day 241)

+I responded thanking Giorgia

+> Thanks Giorgia, I appreciate your help.
+I don't blame you, I know this is dva bureaucracy.
+And yes please, reach out to Dr S directly, that would be great.
+>
+> Thanks again, and have a great weekend,
+> Greg.

+Giorgia again apologised for the DVA making me jump though hoops

+> I really do apologise for the run around Greg and appreciate your understanding.
+I will give you an update as soon as I get something back from Dr S. Once we have everything submitted to DVA, we can hopefully organise a time to Skype again so we can discuss next steps for the program.
+>
+> Hope you have a great weekend as well.
+>
+> Warm regards,
+> Giorgia

 #### Next steps